 Climate Change at the Arctic's Edge

 Northern ecosystems are being transformed by climate change.
-Join this long-term monitoring effort to explore what these changes mean for the arctic—and the rest of the world.
+Join this long-term monitoring effort to explore what these changes mean for the Arctic—and the rest of the world.

-Churchill perches on the seacoast within the Hudson Bay Lowlands, North America’s largest wetland.
-The area’s most famous inhabitants are its some 57,000 beluga whales and 1,000 polar bears; Churchill advertises itself as both the beluga whale and the polar bear capital of the world.
+Churchill is a small town perched on the seacoast within the Hudson Bay Lowlands, North America’s largest wetland.
+The area’s most famous inhabitants are its 57,000 beluga whales and 1,000 polar bears; Churchill advertises itself as both the beluga whale and the polar bear capital of the world.
 However, global climate change is threatening this landscape and the wildlife that resides there.
-Churchill has warmed approximately two degrees Celsius since record keeping began in the 1880s, resulting in a myriad of ecological changes, such as shrinking polar sea ice, retreating glaciers, and less snowpack that melts earlier.
+Churchill has warmed approximately two degrees Celsius since record-keeping began in the 1880s, resulting in a myriad of ecological changes, such as shrinking polar sea ice, retreating glaciers, and less snowpack that melts earlier, putting Churchill on the front line of climate change.

 A Typical Itinerary